bfwalton/RecipeApp/_pages/privacypolicy.md

 We value your privacy.
 We don't track or collect any personally identifiable information from our users, however our 3rd party service partners may collect some data which we have no access or visibility to.

 ### 1.1 Information from third parties
-- Our free version of the app uses Google's AdMob which may collect some information.
+- Our free version of the app uses Twitter's Mopub Ad service which may collect some information.
 We do not recieve any of this information.
-Find out more about their policy [here](https://support.google.com/admob/answer/6128543?hl=en)
+Find out more about their policy [here](https://www.mopub.com/en/legal/privacy)